rickkas7/electron-clouddebug/README.md

 ## To Install - Electron

-Because both debug system firmware and user firmware are required to get full debugging information, and downloading and installing all three pieces manually is a pain, I have a combined binary that contains all three parts in a single file.
+Because both debug system firmware and user firmware are required to get full debugging information, and downloading and installing all four pieces manually is a pain, I have a combined binary that contains all four parts (3 system and 1 user) in a single file.

-> Technical note: This is actually system-part1, system-part2 (0.5.3) and the user firmware binary concatenated, with some padding, into a single file.
+> Technical note: This is actually system-part1, system-part2, system-part3 (0.6.2 debug) and the user firmware binary concatenated, with some padding, into a single file.
 It's not a monolithic binary, so you can actually flash new regular (modular) user firmware on top of it at 0x80A0000 or even OTA and it will work properly.
 Also, it does not contain the boot loader, so it can be flashed using dfu-util.

 Download the [combined-electron.bin](https://github.com/rickkas7/electron-clouddebug/raw/master/combined-electron.bin) file.